TomasHubelbauer/selfie/readme.md

 https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints/logicalSurface#usage_notes

-### Merge the home page buttons into one with implicit auto-crop

-Once the feature is ironed out in regards to the color marker matching under the color compression, merge the two buttons into one, update the instructions to say to either select the current tab or the entire screen and use the markers to crop out the tab no matter which was selected.

 ### Merge the main buttons with the guide buttons and have a fallback guide

 It is enough to show them in the guide and if there is a browser I don't have a